jameshfisher/jameshfisher.com/_posts/2017-01-22-c-constants-literals.md

   - programming
   - semantics
 taggedAt: '2024-03-26'
+summary: >-
+  Literals are lvalues with addresses, while constants are rvalues without addresses.
+In C, only string literals are literals; other "literals" like numbers and characters are constants.
 ---

 **TL;DR: In C, literals (of which there are only string literals) are lvalues; we can take their address.
 All other "literals" (numbers, characters) are _constants_ in C; this means they are rvalues and we cannot take their address.**